The 7 Most Crucial Ecommerce Metrics You Should Be Tracking Right Now

 Here are a few ways to drive this metric up:

-- Upsell your customers complementary items that improve the usability of their primary purchase.
+- Upsell complementary items that improve the usability of their primary purchase.

 - Offer products as a package so customers get a small discount on each item as opposed to buying them separately.